British Film Institute: Today

 The BFI is currently managed on a day-to-day basis by its chief executive, Ben Roberts.
-Supreme decision-making authority rests with a chair and a board of up to 14 governors.
-The current chair is Josh Berger, who took up the post in February 2016.
-He succeeded Greg Dyke, who took office on 1 March 2008.
-Dyke succeeded the late Anthony Minghella (film director), who was chair from 2003 until 31 December 2007.
-The chair of the board is appointed by the BFI's own Board of Governors but requires the consent of the Secretary of State for Culture, Media and Sport.
-Other Governors are co-opted by existing board members when required (but if one of these is appointed Deputy Chair, that appointment is subject to ratification by the Secretary of State).
+Supreme decision-making authority rests with a chair and a board of up to 15 governors.
+The current chair is Jay Hunt, a television executive, who took up the post in February 2024.
+Governors, including the Chair, are appointed by the Secretary of State for Culture, Media and Sport.

 The BFI operates with three sources of income.
 The largest is public money allocated by the Department for Culture, Media and Sport.
-In 2011–12, this funding amounted to approximately £20m.
-The second largest source is commercial activity such as receipts from ticket sales at BFI Southbank or the BFI London IMAX theatre (£5m in 2007), sales of DVDs, etc. Thirdly, grants and sponsorship of around £5m are obtained from various sources, including National Lottery funding grants, private sponsors and through donations (J. Paul Getty, Jr. donated around £1m in his will following his death in 2003).
+For the year 2021–22, the BFI received £74.31m from the DCMS as Grant-in-Aid funding.
+The second largest source is commercial activity such as receipts from ticket sales at BFI Southbank or the BFI London IMAX theatre (£5m in 2007), sales of DVDs, etc. Thirdly, grants and sponsorship of around £5m are obtained from various sources, including National Lottery funding grants, private sponsors and through donations (J. Paul Getty, Jr., who died in 2003, left the BFI a legacy of around £1m in his will).
 The BFI is also the distributor for all Lottery funds for film (in 2011–12 this amounted to c.£25m).

 As well as its work on film, the BFI also devotes a large amount of its time to the preservation and study of British television programming and its history.
 In 2000, it published a high-profile list of the 100 Greatest British Television Programmes, as voted for by a range of industry figures.

 The delayed redevelopment of the National Film Theatre finally took place in 2007, creating in the rebranded "BFI Southbank" new education spaces, a contemporary art gallery dedicated to the moving image (the BFI Gallery), and a pioneering mediatheque which for the first time enabled the public to gain access, free of charge, to some of the otherwise inaccessible treasures in the National Film & Television Archive.
 The mediatheque has proved to be the most successful element of this redevelopment, and there are plans to roll out a network of them across the UK.